dkubb/yardstick/README.markdown

 - Add more measurements, especially for @param, @yield and type validation
-- Create a Rake task to allow integration of Yardstick into build processes more easily
+- Create a Rake task to output Yardstick coverage reports
+- Output results as HTML from command line tool and Rake task

 Copyright (c) 2009 Dan Kubb.
 See LICENSE for details.